 - Possess a high level of English fluency and deep personal knowledge of US culture

-- Be willing and able to commit to meeting your circle once a week for one hour for 10 weeks (in fall/winter, or 6 weeks in spring/summer)
+- Be willing and able to commit to meeting your circle once a week for one hour for ten weeks (in fall/winter, or eight weeks in summer)

 Orientation and Training

 You decide where and when to hold your Circle.
 You pick a time that that works well for your schedule.
-If you’d like some guidance, though, we can offer some tips:
+If you’d like some guidance, we can offer some tips:

 - Time: In general, the most popular start times are weekday evenings after 5:00 pm, and weekends (Saturday or Sunday).
-Keep in mind that for Winter 2021 your participants may be joining from multiple time zones around the world.
+Keep in mind that for Summer 2022 your participants may be joining from multiple time zones around the world.
 Consider scheduling your meeting between 8-11am or 8-10pm Eastern Time in order to accomodate participants in European, Middle Eastern, and Asian time zones.